-You already know that building a WordPress site on local environment is not a serious business.
-It’s just a test-base web environment and you can build as much sites as you need on the same environment.
+You already know that building a WordPress site in local environment is not a serious business.
+It’s just a test-based web environment and you can build as many sites as you need in the same environment.
 I use an easy and free software package called AMPPS to build my local WordPress site.

 In this post, we have shown how to install WordPress on localhost in a few steps.

 - Install & Run the AMPPS on Your Mac/PC

 - Create a Database